Functional testing is a type of software testing that validates whether an application performs according to its specified requirements.

 User acceptance testing validates that software meets business requirements and is ready for production:

 Understanding the distinction between functional and non-functional testing helps organizations allocate testing resources effectively.
+Both are required for a complete quality assurance programme, one without the other leaves critical gaps.

 Functional testing validates that features work correctly.
 Non-functional testing examines performance characteristics like speed, reliability, and security under various conditions.